Game On Expo

-In 2019 Game On Expo saw a 30% increase in attendance from 2018, and expanded the guest lineups to include the first ever original Pokemon guest reunion, which was created and organized by that year's Game On Expo program coordinator Amena Kamel, as well as featured the voices of Mario, Bowser, and Peach.
+In 2019 Game On Expo saw a 30% increase in attendance from 2018, and expanded the guest lineups to include the first ever original Pokémon guest reunion, which was created and organized by that year's Game On Expo program coordinator Amena Kamel, as well as featured the voices of Mario, Bowser, and Peach.

 In 2020 Game On Expo didn't happen at the Phoenix Convention Center, however Game On Expo hosted the Game On Mega Drive-In which held at on August 8, 2020, at WestWorld of Scottsdale.
 There was a Super Smash Ultimate tournament, live music, and featured the movies The Wizard and Max Reload and the Nether Blasters.

 In 2021 Game On Expo didn't happen because of the COVID pandemic.

 In 2022 Game On Expo returned to the Phoenix Convention Center and experience a 50% growth over the 2019 event.
 It also expanded on both the anime and tabletop gaming content, and returned the Classic Tetris World Championship qualifiers.
 It also introduced both the Art of Nintendo Power Exhibit as well as bringing Altered Combat which hosted laser tag for the first time.
 Also in 2022 Game On Expo introduced the first Gamonathon gaming tournament which put sixteen lucky attendees competing against each over selected retro games.
 The winner won a box Xbox Series X, PS5, and Switch OLED with games.

 After the 2023 event, Game On Expo announced that the convention would move to March instead of August and would shift over from the South Building to the North Building of the Phoenix Convention Center to accommodate the larger audiences.
 The 2024 event will be held March 15–17, under the tagline "Bigger, Better, Cooler."

+Starting in 2024 Game On Expo moved to the spring and to the North Building of the Phoenix Convention Center, doubling their size.
+That year featured a guest lineup with guests from Grand Theft Auto V, Red Dead Redemption, Sonic the Hedgehog, and welcomed the first Baldur's Gate III cast reunion in the US.
+Live wrestling was added in 2024, along with an expanded gaming hall.

+2025 was headlined by the con event debut of Tony Hawk.
+Game On Expo also expanded more into nostalgia featuring a Teenage Mutant Ninja Turtles reunion from the original '80s/'90s cartoon.
+Steve Downes and Jen Taylor returned for a Halo reunion, and Game On Expo continued to expand both in size and attendees.
+Game On Expo expanded their PC gaming area, as well as their VR section.

+2026 was headlined by the largest Final Fantasy VII cast reunion with the con debut of Cody Christian.
+Continued expansion with their free play arcade, PC gaming, VR, and console gaming.